simrandulai/Data_projects_TripleTen/SuperStore Returns/README.md

 5. Each state had different rates of return for different sub-categories.
 6. Orders made throughout the year had higher return rates depending on the month.
 7. Return rates do not correlate with the amount of product sold, some of the lowest selling products had a return rate of 100%.

-### Notes for Reviewer:
-As requested I provided 3 potential LoFi mockups and a template image of the dashboard with empty containers in the ZIP file and a stories draft in the Tableau file.